cfengine/documentation/guide/special-topics/build-deploy-manage-audit.markdown

 # Summary BDMA workflow

-* Define a stem cell host template
+* Define a stem cell host template.

-* Set up PXE network booting and kickstart / jumpstart OS tools with CFEngine integrated
+* Set up PXE network booting and kickstart / jumpstart OS tools with CFEngine integrated.

 * Get CFEngine running and updating on all hosts, but make no system changes.

 * Define a service catalogue.

-* Discuss and formulate a policy increment, thinking convergence at all times
+* Discuss and formulate a policy increment, thinking convergence at all times.

 * Publish (deploy) the policy.

 * Follow emails and reports in the CFEngine Knowledge Map (Manage).

-* Adjust policy if necessary, following procedures for change management (Manage)
+* Adjust policy if necessary, following procedures for change management (Manage).

 * View reports (or enjoy the silence) to audit system state.